wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

 [self presentActions: actions];
 {% endhighlight %}

-Well, it's simpler, but not simple enough.
-I don't really like to have a temporary array variable, the only purpose of which is to be passed to the method invocation right after it is instantiated.
+Well, it is simpler, but not simple enough.
+I do not really like to have a temporary array variable, the only purpose of which is to be passed to the method invocation right after it is instantiated.

 **Solution #3: Defaulting** Another possible solution is to default all the possible `nil` values to a certain guaranteed non-nil object: